-The four members of the are nominated by the resident based on recommendations from the majority and minority party leadership in the House of Representatives and the Senate.
-Appointments are for a term of four years and commissioners can be reappointed for a second term.
+The four members of the EAC are nominated by the president based on recommendations from the majority and minority party leadership in the House of Representatives and the Senate.
+Appointments are for a term of four years, and commissioners can be reappointed for a second term.
 No more than two commissioners can belong to the same party.
-The chair and vice chair are selected from among the members for a one-year term and must from different parties.
-Members may serve in these positions once during their terms.
+The chair and vice chair are selected from among the members for a one-year term and must come from different parties.
+Members may serve in these positions only once during their terms.

-Normally any action of EAC requires the votes of three of the four commissionersn the past deadlocks along partisan lines.
-However, since December 2011 all four seats on the have been vacant.
-Without a quorum of commissioners, the EAC cannot adopt policy, issue advisory opinions to the states on the use of HAVA funds or conduct audit appeals (201 2). functions are, therefore, being directed by an xecutive irector, who is herself serving in an acting capacity.
-Agency staff authorized to conduct some routine operations such as certification of voting systems and dispersing grants.
+Normally, any action of the EAC requires the votes of three of the four commissioners, and, in the past, this has created deadlocks along partisan lines.
+However, since December 2011, all four seats on the EAC have been vacant.
+Without a quorum of commissioners, the EAC cannot adopt policy, issue advisory opinions to the states on the use of HAVA funds or conduct audit appeals (Election Assistance Commission 2013 2).
+Its functions are, therefore, being directed by an executive director, who is herself serving in an acting capacity.
+Agency staff are authorized to conduct some routine operations, such as certification of voting systems and dispersing grants.

 The EAC had a budget of US$11.5 million for 2012 and employed 24 full-time staff.
 The budget must first be approved within the executive branch before it goes to Congress to be passed.
-The EAC uses a Board of Advisers, a Standards Board and a Technical Guidelines Development Committee to provide outside advice on the performance of its duties , the EAC must submit a report on its activities a a performance report. five-year strategic plan to Congresshe next plan is due in 2014.
+The EAC uses a Board of Advisers, a Standards Board and a Technical Guidelines Development Committee to provide outside advice on the performance of its duties.
+Each year, the EAC must submit a report to Congress on its activities as well as a performance report.
+It must also submit a five-year strategic plan to Congress; the next plan is due in 2014.

-This is not the place to attempt assess the HAVA legislation the role of the EAC in achieving the dual goals of promoting access to the polls while reducing the risk of voter fraud.
-HAVA require states to have computerized voter registration lists.
+This is not the place to attempt to assess the HAVA legislation or the role of the EAC in achieving the dual goals of promoting access to the polls while reducing the risk of voter fraud.
+HAVA requires states to have computerized voter registration lists.
 But as the distinguished legal scholar Daniel Tokaji wrote, “Like so much federal law governing election administration, the rules governing states’ registration databases are murky and subject to reasonable disagreement” (2009, 10).
 He went on to conclude that HAVA “did little or nothing to change the hyper-decentralization of American electoral administration” (12).
-A somewhat more positive assessment was offered by the principal researchers of the AEI-Brookings Election Reform Project who concluded in 2010 that HAVA, even with all its limitations, was the highwater mark for elect reform in Congress.
+A somewhat more positive assessment was offered by the principal researchers of the AEI-Brookings Election Reform Project, who concluded in 2010 that HAVA, even with all its limitations, was the high-water mark for electoral reform in Congress.
 They did not see much immediate prospect for a new version of HAVA.
-EC sent billions of dollars to state governments adopt new voting technologies and improvements have definitely been, but for the future funding elect administration will depend on state appropriations (Fortier, Mann Ornstein 2010).
+The EAC has sent billions of dollars to state governments to adopt new voting technologies, and improvements have definitely been implemented, but for the future, funding for improvements in electoral administration will depend on state appropriations (Fortier, Mann and Ornstein 2010).

-The EAC has been in political and administrative trouble for a number of years. everal bills before Congress to eliminate and transfer some of its functions to the FEC.
-Critics assert the EAC is no longer necessary because it has fulfilled its primary purpose of disbursing HAVA funds after the debacle of the 2000 election. efenders claim that given the budget strains on local governments, there is an even greater need for the EAC’s resources and support (Martinez 2013).
+The EAC has been in political and administrative trouble for a number of years.
+Several bills have been brought before Congress to eliminate it and transfer some of its functions to the FEC.
+Critics assert that the EAC is no longer necessary because it has fulfilled its primary purpose of disbursing HAVA funds after the debacle of the 2000 election.
+However, its defenders claim that given the budget strains on local governments, there is an even greater need for the EAC’s resources and support (Martinez 2013).

 Challenges